 Cocoa trees thrive in warm climates around Ecuador and are categorized according to their geographical location: West Africa, Central, and South America, Asia, Oceania.
 But most of the world’s production, about 60%, is of African origin and is produced mainly on small farms and cooperatives.

 This sweet food of the gods is rich in nutrients and has significant nutritional value for the human body.
 In fact, scientists claim that it is so rare that so many nutrients are found in a single product.
 The antioxidants and flavonoids and phenols found in cocoa help prevent “bad” cholesterol, lower blood pressure, and protect the genetic material of cells.
 In fact, according to recent research, cocoa has been found to have twice the antioxidant content of green tea and three times that of red wine.
 So do not hesitate to include in your diet the food of the gods with the velvety texture, rich taste, and wonderful aroma as a drink or other kind of sweet “temptation”.

 Prepare the perfect cocoa drink at home!

 In a large bowl (or cezve) add milk until it is about 3/4 full and add 2 teaspoons of cocoa and 3-4 teaspoons of sugar.
 Mix well with a spoon, trying to “break” the cocoa lumps on the walls of the cup.
-Don’t be afraid if some lumps remain, they will melt as the milk warms up.
-If you used a mug, be sure to heat the milk to the desired temperature.
+It’s okay if some lumps remain as they will melt as the milk warms up.
+If you’re using a mug, be sure to heat the milk to the desired temperature.

-Don’t be afraid to experiment by adding your favorite flavors to the right dosages depending on your taste and mood for an ideal result and good enjoyment!
+Give it a go to experiment by adding your favorite flavors to the right amount depending on your taste and mood for an ideal result and good enjoyment!